Robust feedback control of collisional plasma dynamics in presence of uncertainties: Problem setting and numerical methods

 \section{Problem setting and numerical methods}

-In the remainder of the work, we restrict our analysis to a two-dimensional phase space setting, which serves as a simplified model for the evolution of plasma within a three-dimensional axisymmetric toroidal configuration.
+In a Tokamak device, plasma confinement is governed by a magnetic field that constrains the motion of charged particles.
+While particles move almost freely along the field lines, their perpendicular motion is restricted to rapid Larmor gyrations.
+The magnetic configuration is determined by two components: a dominant toroidal field, generated by coils encircling the central axis of the torus, and a weaker poloidal field, produced both by external coils and by the plasma current.
+Although smaller in magnitude, the poloidal field plays a crucial role in confinement, since its combination with the toroidal component yields helical magnetic field lines that prevent plasma losses \cite{wesson2011tokamaks}.

+To simplify the analysis, we consider a two-dimensional phase-space framework.
+In this context, we assume that the magnetic field lines are approximately horizontal, so that the magnetic field component under consideration is oriented orthogonally to the $xy$-plane.
+This assumption reflects the predominance of the toroidal component over the poloidal one, and allows us to capture the essential transport dynamics of the plasma while maintaining a tractable model for an axisymmetric toroidal configuration.

 In this section, we first discuss the setting and then we propose a suitable numerical discretization for the Vlasov--Poisson--BGK model with uncertainties.
 In the following section, based on the discussed discretization, we introduce and study an instantaneous control strategy.